svsdval/video2midi/README.md

   * **s** - set start frame, (mods : shift, set processing start frame to the beginning)
   * **e** - set end frame, (mods : shift, set processing end frame to the ending), on some formats, it does not work correctly, it seems like an OpenCV bug
   * **p** - if the key is specified, it will forcibly divide the output into 2 channels regardless of the settings.
 Splitting will be carried out depending on the position of the key relative to the specified key.
 Used on video with one key color.
-  * **o** - enable/disable the ability to recognize the overlap of keys with each other.
+  * **o** - enable or disable the ability to recognize the overlap of keys with each other.
 In this case, at the moment of overlapping, the end of one note and the beginning of another will be created.
+  * **i** - enable or disable ignore/lengthening of notes with minimal duration ( if enabled the notes whose duration will be less than that specified will be ignored.
+If disabled the notes whose duration will be less than that specified will be automatically equated to the minimum duration.)
+  * **r** - enable or disable resize function
   * **Mouse wheel** - keys adjustment
   * **Left mouse button** - dragging the selected key / select color from the color map
   * **CTRL + Left mouse button** - update selected color in the color map